-On the General screen, all parameters retain their default values.
+On the General screen, check the T.38 Support box.
+All other parameters retain their default values.
 Click Next.

 Click Next on the SIP Timers and Privacy tabs (not shown).
 On the Advanced/DTMF tab, select Both Sides under Record Routes.
 Accept the defaults settings for all other fields.
 Click Finish.